King-Mob/space-tube-app-service/README.md

 ### Through Your Matrix Client

-1. Invite `@space-tube-bot:spacetu.be` to the room you want to open the tube in (for now the room CAN'T be end to end encrypted)
+1. Invite `@spacetube_bot:spacetu.be` to the room you want to open the tube in (for now the room CAN'T be end to end encrypted)
 2. Send `!spacetube create` in the room
 3. Copy the connection code and send to a contact in the group you want to connect to
 4. Have your contact in the other group send `!spacetube connect <the-connection-code>`